tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 > Behavior Trees are **very powerful** once you know how to use them.
 The ability to represent them visually makes them easy to debug.
 Most popular games use them.
 Here are a few notable examples:
 > - **GTA V** - pedestrian NPCs reacting to players actions
 > - **The Sims** - each Sim manages their needs and interacts with objects
-> - **Kingdom Come: Deliverance** - with their life-like NPC behavior
+> - **Kingdom Come: Deliverance I/II** - with their life-like NPC behavior
 > - Nearly all modern AAA games using the Unity Engine, the Unreal Engine, or other in-house engines use Behavior Trees

 ### What are ![](img/TreeIcon.png) Behavior Trees?
-Behavior trees are an alternative way of creating AI for videogames.
+Behavior trees are an alternative way of creating AI for video games.
 The whole behavior of the AI is divided into a **tree structure with many nodes**, which can have various types and purposes.
 The tree is run from **the root** and when there are sibling nodes, they are run left ⇾ right, or top ⇾ bottom (depends on the orientation of the tree).

 When a node is run, it **must return the state** that it is in.
 A node can be in one of these three states:
 - `SUCCESS` - Signals to the parent that the node has executed the action successfully.
 - `FAILURE` - Signals to the parent that the node failed to execute the action.
-- `RUNNING` - Signals to the parent that the node is still performing the execution.
-This pauses the tree traversal, and the node will be run again next frame/tick.
-This is used for actions that take some time to complete.
+- `RUNNING` - Signals to the parent that the node is still performing the execution, pausing the tree traversal.
+The node will be rerun next frame/tick.
+This return value can be used for actions that take some time to complete.

 There are 3 base node types:
 - **Composite** - has more than one child, and the state return value depends on the children